iowarp/content-assimilation-engine/omni/test/README.md

-# OMNI
+# OMNI Files & Lambda Scripts

-Parse the OMNI format file and send tasks to CAE backend.
+  This directory has OMNI files and Lambda scripts for testing `wrp`.